Marcos-Toledo/gulp-file/README.md

 ## Run project

 ```
-Run the gulp command in your project directory:
+Run the gulp command in your project directory
 ```